seratch/notion-sdk-jvm/README.md

 ### OAuth Support

 The Notion app installation via the OAuth flow is also supported.
-Refer to [the Ktor app example](https://github.com/seratch/notion-sdk-jvm/blob/main/core/src/test/kotlin/OAuthAppExample.kt) in the core library project.
+To learn how to implement it, please check [an example app built with Ktor web framework](https://github.com/seratch/notion-sdk-jvm/blob/main/core/src/test/kotlin/OAuthAppExample.kt) in the core library project.

 ### Plugins